Inspired by St. Francis de Sales

 after returning to our places,

-we offer sincere prayers that
+we offer sincere our prayers to Him,

-ascend to the highest Heaven
+and they ascend to the highest Heaven

 on the wings of happy angels,